irongut/EDlib/docfx_project/namespaces/EDlib.EDSM.md

 ## SystemsService
 Gets data from the EDSM Systems API including allegiance, government, controlling faction, population, security and economic information.
 See EDSM API documentation for [Systems v1](https://www.edsm.net/en/api-v1).

+## IEdsmService
+Interface for EdsmService, a utility service used by other services to get data from EDSM APIs.

+## EdsmService
+Utility service used by other services to get data from EDSM APIs.